Congo

 This figure 28 cm high was sold by Sotheby's for $ 1.87M on May 13, 2011, lot 37 in the sale of the Rubin collection, and for $ 3.5M on November 11, 2014, lot 95.

-On May 7, 2016, Sotheby's sold for $ 3.25M from a lower estimate of $ 2M a Kongo-Yombe figure of maternity 27 cm high, lot 5.
+On May 7, 2016, Sotheby's sold for $ 3.25M a Kongo-Yombe figure of maternity 27 cm high, lot 5.
 The artist is known by a homogeneous corpus of figures and masks.
 Two works collected in a village between 1911 and 1913 made identify him later as the Master of Kasadi.
 A mask had been documented in 1898.

 The Kongo society is matriarchal.
 The artist specializes in the nganga diphamba showing the ecstasy of the primordial mother Mpemba.
 The carving shows in a great sharpness the bodily scarification and the jewelry.